How it works:

 My Powerbank is a power bank designed for those experiencing homelessness in London, that can be charged for free using Santander bikes.

-Why Santander bikes ? (and not other e-bikes)
+Why Santander bikes? (and not other e-bikes)

-They are mapped on London Public Maps,
+Because they are mapped on London Public Maps,

 so you don't need a phone to find one.